“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Elizabeth brought a hammer onto her table.

-“Oh!
-Back the fuck off!” yelled Buddy when he saw what she was about to do.
+“You better back off bitch!” yelled Buddy when he saw what she was about to do.

 Elizabeth ignored him.
 “If you’re going to wreck property of mine then I guess I’ll do the same.
 How dare you pull down that wing.”